near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 ### Increase number of `IbfSet` structures per `IbfPeerSet`
 In theory, we could increase the sizes of `IBF` structures used from `2^10..2^17` to `2^10..2^20`.
-This would allow us to recover the set difference if it's up to `2^20/3` instead of `2^17/3` at cost of increasing memory overhead from `160mb to 640mb`.
+This would allow us to recover the set difference if it's up to `2^20/3` instead of `2^17/3` at cost of increasing memory overhead from `160 MiB to 640 Mib`.

-### Simply algorithm to only exchange list of hashes of known edges of each peer
+### Simplify algorithm to only exchange list of hashes of known edges of each peer
 Each edge has a size of about 400 bytes.
 Let's assume we need to send 1 million edges.
-By sending list of 4 bytes hashes of all known edges on each synchronization we would only need to send 4 mb of metadata plus the size of edges that differ.
+By sending list of 4 bytes hashes of all known edges on each synchronization we would only need to send `4 MiB` of metadata plus the size of edges that differ.
 This approach would be simpler, but not as efficient in terms of bandwidth.
-That would still be an improvement of having to send just 4 mb over 400mb with existing implementation.
+That would still be an improvement of having to send just `4 MiB` over `400 MiB` with existing implementation.

+### Simplify routing algorithm exchange.
+In the current design, both peers communicate to each other exchanging messages.
+`A` sends `Ibf` of size `2^k` for even `k`, `B` otherwise.
+It may be easier to maintain the code in the future, if we switch to a server/client model.
+Where `A` does all requests, `B` sends only responses.
+This would increase the number of messages exchanged, but could make it simpler to maintain/debug the code.